Phrogz/rephinez/README.md

 For example, maybe you want to create a really "good" schedule for your sports league.
 You provide:

 * An initial schedule (good or bad).
-* A method for taking one schedule and producing a slightly different one.
+* A method for taking one schedule and producing a slightly different one (better or worse).
 * One or more methods that measure a schedule and tell how "good" or "bad" it is.

 Rephinez will (with a little help from you) keep varying the schedule, guiding towards a really good one.